Villanova breezes past Delaware 80-60 in NCAA 1st round

 Biden also selected Delaware to win the women’s tournament.

-“I’m proud of all the athletes competing in this year’s NCAA tournament,” he wrote on Twitter. ”But at the end of the day, I’m a @UDelaware guy.
+”I’m proud of all the athletes competing in this year’s NCAA tournament,” he wrote on Twitter. ”But at the end of the day, I’m a (at)UDelaware guy.
 Go Blue Hens!”